bvgastel/xmas/src/xmd/xmd/findings.md

                                     Composite.cpp::getPorts()
    22   g   2015-04-04              new does not clear components from canv bug     high 23   g   2015-04-04              Plugin output too verbose               feature medium  needs one output line per execution
-99999
+   24   g   2015-04-04              Plugin parameters can not modify        bug     medium 99999